nodejs/node/doc/guides/primordials.md

 specified.

-If you'd like to access the `primordials` object to help you with Node.js core development or for tinkering, you can make it globally available:
+If you'd like to access the `primordials` object to help you with Node.js core development or for tinkering, you can expose it on the global scope using this combination of CLI flags:

 ```bash
 node --expose-internals -r internal/test/binding